vforlando/usabilla-googledatastudio-connector/README.md

 ## How to use

-For testing purpose, we have deployed a version of this connector, and it is ready to be used:
+For testing purpose, there is a ready-to-use version of this connector deployed on Google:

 https://datastudio.google.com/datasources/create?connectorId=AKfycbwpOn7xZVvGVPswWvs9UUMgWqrLR--y_n01umbYwUMclMSMxz8nFUn_U8n-DVQKu7Fg

-Please note that the connector is still an experimental project, and it has not been submitted to be part of the Google Comunity Connector.
-Because of that, you will probably receive a security warning from Google when you try to use this not published connector.
+Please note that the connector is still an experimental project, and it has not been submitted to be part of the Google Comunity Connectors.
+Because of that, you will probably receive a security warning from Google (you need to click on accept it) when you try to use this not published connector.

 As a recommended alternative, you can create and deploy your own connector and have full control of the code that is executed:

-* Visit Google Apps Script (https://script.google.com/) to create a new project.
+* Visit Google Apps Script (https://script.google.com/) to create a new project
 * Copy the files from the src folder inside your project
 * Deploy your connector.
-Inside the Google Apps Script, click on Publish -> Deploy from manifest
+Inside the Google Apps Script: click on Publish -> Deploy from manifest
-* Use the link provided to access your connector.
+* You will see a link that you can use to access your connector

 (More information about Google Data Studio connector: https://developers.google.com/datastudio/connector)